cython/cython/docs/profiling_tutorial.rst

 ==================

-This will be a complete tutorial, start to finish, of profiling python code, turning it into cython code and keep profiling until it is fast enough.
+This will be a complete tutorial, start to finish, of profiling python code, turning it into Cython code and keep profiling until it is fast enough.

 As a toy example, we would like to evaluate the summation of the reciprocals of squares up to a certain integer :math:`n` for evaluating :math:`\pi`.
 The